JadersonGomes/DEMO-APID4Sign/README.md

   </li>

    <li>
-    <p>Before doing all last steps, you can create a GenericRepository instance and choose what method you want to use.
+    <p>After doing all last steps, you can create a GenericRepository instance and choose what method you want to use.
 All of methods returns a object and you can do anything          with this.</p>
   </li>